underpostnet/pwa-microservices-template-ghpkg/README.md

   -h, --help                                                 display help for command

 Commands:
-  new <app-name>                                             Initializes a new Underpost project with a predefined structure. start [options] <deploy-id> [env]                          Initiates application servers, build pipelines, or other defined services based on the deployment ID. clone [options] <uri>                                      Clones a specified GitHub repository into the current directory. pull [options] <path> <uri>                                Pulls the latest changes from a specified GitHub repository.
+  new [options] <app-name>                                   Initializes a new Underpost project with a predefined structure. start [options] <deploy-id> [env]                          Initiates application servers, build pipelines, or other defined services based on the deployment ID. clone [options] <uri>                                      Clones a specified GitHub repository into the current directory. pull [options] <path> <uri>                                Pulls the latest changes from a specified GitHub repository.